IndigoNakamoto/Litecoin-Ordinals-Explorer/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to ordlite.io, please follow these general guidelines:
+If you'd like to contribute to Litecoin-Ordinals-Explorer, please follow these general guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature-name`).